qo-proto/qh/docs/static-tables.md

 ## Request Headers

+This file was generated using the `generate_outputs.py` CLI: https://github.com/Erl-koenig/http-header-tracker

 **Slot usage: 100/255**

 Complete key-value pairs (Format 1) use a single byte.
 Name-only headers (Format 2) include the value after the header ID.